cylc/cylc-admin/docs/proposal-cli-wfs-authentication.md

   token, after a set *time period* is up;
-* **event-based/driven "one-time" tokens**: "single-use" tokens that are *created* & *deleted* to cover the duration of set *events*, only being vaild for one such event instance.
+* **event-based/driven "one-time" tokens**: "single-use" tokens that are *created* & *deleted* to cover the duration of set *events*, only being valid for one such event instance.

 ### The old (Cylc 7) approach